Dachacho/Dachacho/README.md

 # Hey there

 Hi I’m Dachi a software engineer from Georgia mostly specializing on backend development.

-I enjoy building things that work well, learning new technologies, and solving problems through code.
+I enjoy building things, learning new technologies, and solving problems.

-When I’m not coding, I like exploring ideas for side projects and keeping up with tech trends.
+When I’m not coding, I like exploring new ideas and keeping up with tech trends.

 <h2 align="left"> Languages and Tools:</h2>
 <p><b>Technologies I've used:</b></p>